Harvey is privately held, incorporated in the United States and headquartered in San Francisco. The company has no public stock listing.

 Harvey's user base spans elite law firms, corporate legal departments, and professional services organizations.
 The company has publicly referenced clients including Allen and Overy (one of the largest global law firms), PricewaterhouseCoopers, and others.
 Harvey positions its platform as a system for professional judgment, not just document automation.

-The company's most recent confirmed valuation is $11 billion, set in March 2026 following a $200 million funding round.
-Total disclosed funding exceeds $1 billion.
+The company's most recent confirmed valuation is $11 billion, set in March 2026 following a $200 million round co-led by GIC and Sequoia Capital.
+Total disclosed funding exceeds $1.2 billion.
+Harvey crossed $100 million in annual recurring revenue in August 2025 and reached roughly $190 million by the end of 2025; Sacra estimates ARR approached $300 million by mid-2026.

 Ownership structure